mykle1/MMM-FMI/README.md

 The data no longer includes the address.
 However, it does include the latitude and longitude of your iPhone.
 This is necessarily long for accuracy.
 I've tested it and I am satisfied with the results.
-Until I can add this function to the module you can enter your lat and long here for an address. https://www.latlong.net/Show-Latitude-Longitude.html The module now shows the battery power of your iPhone.
+Until I can add this function to the module you can enter the lat and long the module gives you at this url for an address. https://www.latlong.net/Show-Latitude-Longitude.html

+The module now shows the battery power of your iPhone.

 # MMM-FMI